Erectile Dysfunction

 What are the symptoms of erectile dysfunction?

-The symptom of the dysfunction is the difficulty or impossibility to achieve an erection or to maintain it before or during the sexual act.
+The symptom of dysfunction is the difficulty or inability to achieve or maintain an erection before or during sexual intercourse.

-It can occur suddenly or gradually.
-Some men slowly lose the firmness of their erections or the duration of their erections.
+It may occur suddenly or gradually.
+Some men slowly lose the firmness of erections or the duration of erections.

-In other men, especially when it is largely due to psychological factors, the problem can occur in an unpredictable manner and can improve at any time.
+In other men, especially when largely due to psychological factors, the problem may occur unpredictably and may improve at any time.

-Despite difficulties with erections, they may continue to have normal orgasms and ejaculations without a full erection.
+Despite difficulties with erections, they may still have normal orgasms and ejaculations without a full erection.

 Do you have any of these symptoms?